|Western Wall, Jerusalem|

 The typical European and North American Jesus-follower may have little felt need.
 They may have submitted to the illusion that they control things, and are likely afflicted with the burnout-busyness that follows.
-As these three elements converge, the God-relationship is virtually gone.
+And, they have so much stuff, which requires time to maintain.
+When these three elements converge, the God-relationship is virtually gone.

-The good news here is that forty percent of my students acquire a lifelong prayer habit as a result of my classes.
+The good news is that forty percent of my students acquire a lifelong prayer habit, as a result of my classes.
 So, twenty percent increases to forty percent.

 Piippo, John.
 Praying: Reflections on 40 Years of Solitary Conversations with God (Kindle Locations 4142-4167).
 WestBow Press.
 Kindle Edition.